 Is approved and registered by the Canada Revenue Agency (CRA) under the Income Tax Act.

-Receives a charitable registration number (beginning with “BN”) issued by the CRA.
+Receives a charitable registration number issued by the CRA.

 Can issue official donation receipts for income tax purposes.